Maniots

 The Maniots (/ˈmæniəts/) or Maniates (Μανιάτες) is the traditional name for the native Greek inhabitants of the Mani Peninsula in the southern Peloponnese region of Greece.
 They have historically been known as Mainotes, and the peninsula as Maina.

 In the early modern period, Maniots gained a reputation as fierce and proudly independent warriors, who engaged in piracy and blood feuds.
 They lived mainly in fortified villages and "tower houses" built as defenses against "Frankish" (see Frankokratia) and Ottoman invaders.

 The Maniots claim to be descendants of the ancient Spartans and heirs to their militaristic culture.
 Modern observers noted Maniots' self-identification as warriors ready to "preserve their liberty" with arms.
+Genetic studies have identified the Maniots of Inner Mani as a population isolate within mainland Greece, showing substantial parental genetic continuity from antiquity and limited influence from medieval population movements.